ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 Where,

-- BootstrapFile: Absolute path of the JSON file, which contains configuration details.
+- `BootstrapFile`: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
-You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
+You can generate this file by using `ibmcloud ac config` command of the {{site.data.keyword.cloud_notm}} {{site.data.keyword.appconfig_short}} CLI.

-- LiveConfigUpdateEnabled: Live configuration update from the server.
+- `LiveConfigUpdateEnabled`: Live configuration update from the server.
 Set this value to `false` if the new configuration values must not be fetched from the server.
 By default, this value is enabled.

 ### Examples for using property and feature-related APIs
 {: #ac-golang-example}